 What is it?

-Sigra conducts such testing for the petroleum, mining, civil and groundwater industries.
+Sigra conducts such formation testing for the petroleum, mining, civil and groundwater industries.

 The process involves causing flow to occur and finding out the pressure changes that are associated with that flow.
 The test methods involve pumping from or injecting into a well and measuring the pressure change in that well, or in surrounding monitoring wells during the flow and recovery periods.